• Skip to primary navigation

 Notes

-• If you don’t mind your salsa a bit more tomatoey, use 2 serrano peppers and 2 large tomatoes.
+• Increase tomato flavor: If you prefer a stronger tomato flavor, use 2 serrano peppers and 2 large tomatoes.

 Did you try this recipe?Leave me a comment and star rating below or mention @everydaylatina on Instagram!